 The College’s origins

-Curwen College of Music traces its roots back to 1863, when the Reverend John Curwen started classes for teaching his method for learning to sing, the Tonic-Sol-fa method.
+Curwen College of Music traces its origins back to 1863, when the Reverend John Curwen started classes for teaching his method for learning to sing, the Tonic-Sol-fa method.
 He had taught himself to sight-read by using the Norwich Sol-fa, devised by Sarah Glover (1786-1867), an educational pioneer who lived and worked in Norwich.
 It was based on the Solfège systems taught on the continent, ultimately originating from the system of Guido d’Arezzo.
 John Curwen made some basic alterations to Miss Glover’s scheme to simplify the method.
 This became Tonic Sol-fa.

 Curwen’s classes were formally incorporated as the Tonic Sol-fa College (TSC) in 1875.
 It embraced the training of teachers, education of students and provision of a rigorous set of examinations using Sol-fa from first grades through to Fellowship.
 Initially housed in premises in Forest Gate in east London, it moved to Finsbury Square, and later, in 1939, to Gt Ormond Street, and in 1944 to Queensborough Terrace.
 In addition to a strong interest in choral music, the College encouraged other forms of music making, and also set up the Curwen Press as a provider of educational music.